bbkane/www.bbkane.com/content/blog/Go-Project-Notes/index.md

   - Confident refactoring (especially automatic dependency upgrades).
 Mostly accomplished with automatic tests
   - Similar code / config between projects.
 Accomplished with linters/formatters and scripted/manual changes
   - Quick iteration times!

-  - Good tooling (see below)
+A lot of this is directly inspired by Simon Willerson's [How I build a feature](https://simonwillison.net/2022/Jan/12/how-i-build-a-feature/) blog post.
+That man manages like 100 open source projects, and I've learned a lot from his process.
+Also see [Checklists and Sayings](@/blog/Checklists-And-Sayings/index.md) for more exposition on codebases in general, and [Go Code Notes](@/blog/Go-Code-Notes/index.md) for more code-focused things.

-See [Checklists and Sayings](@/blog/Checklists-And-Sayings/index.md) for more exposition on codebases in general.
+For an up-to-date example of how I integrate the following code and tools into a project, see [example-go-cli](https://github.com/bbkane/example-go-cli).

 # Creating a new Go project